whitezlo/DailyOCSB/README.md

-# DailyOCSB
+# daily-OCSB
-Plugin for login into Ottawa Catholic School Board.
-This plugin might help students to automate daily attendance.
+Daily login into OCSB